G&SWR 103 Class

-The Glasgow and South Western Railway (GSWR) 103 class is a class of two 0-6-0 steam locomotives designed in 1855.
+The Glasgow and South Western Railway (GSWR) 103 class was a class of two 0-6-0 steam locomotives designed in 1855.
 They were Patrick Stirling's first 0-6-0 design for the railway.

 Development

 The two examples of this class were designed by Patrick Stirling for the GSWR and were built by R & W Hawthorn (Works Nos.
 933-4) in 1855.
 They were numbered 103 and 104.
 The members of the class were fitted with a domed boilers and safety valves over the firebox.

 Withdrawal

 The locomotives were withdrawn in 1871.